learntheropes/btcpay-booking/content/en/profile.md

 My name is Giovanni.
 I'm italian living between Paraguay and Argentina.
 In the pre bitcoin era I was a sailor and boatbuilder.
 Since I discovered Bitcoin in 2014 I left my previous life and worked online as disputes analyist at Localbitcoins Oy.
-Today I'm a wannabe full stack web developer and Bitcoin maximalist, working with Nodejs, Nuxtjs, Btcpay Server and Bitcoinjs.
+Today I'm a wannabe full stack web developer and cypherpunk Bitcoin maximalist, working with Nodejs, Nuxtjs, Btcpay Server and Bitcoinjs.